google/WebFundamentals/src/content/en/showcase/2016/service-worker-perf.md

 For IOWA, we wanted to track two additional things:

-* The amount of time that elapses between when the page first starts to load and when pixels appear on the screen.
+* The elapsed time between when the page first starts to load and when pixels appear on the screen.
 * Whether or not a service worker is controlling the page.
-With this information we could then segment our reports to compare the results with and without service worker.
+With this information we could segment our reports to compare the results with and without service worker.

 ### Capturing time to first paint